Apantesis complicata (Walker, 1865)

 Photograph copyright: Merrill A. Peterson

-Grammia complicata is a rarely collected species found in grassland habitats near the Salish Sea in British Columbia and Washington.
-It is a small to medium sized tiger moth (FW length 14–15 mm).
+Apantesis complicata is a rarely collected species found in grassland habitats near the Salish Sea in British Columbia and Washington.
+It is a small to medium-sized tiger moth (FW length 14–15 mm).
 The forewing appears black with off-white veins and transverse lines.
-The latter are limited to the postmedial and subterminal regions, lacking more basal lines found in the similar species Grammia ornata.
+The latter are limited to the postmedial and subterminal regions, lacking more basal lines found in the similar species Apantesis ornata.
 The hindwing ground color is yellow-orange.
 The black markings are heavy, typically fused and often forming a uniform thickness marginal band.
-The eye is reduced in size, smaller than that of Grammia ornata.
+The eye is reduced in size, smaller than that of Apantesis ornata.

-Grammia ornata, which occurs in western Washington south of Puget Sound, is closely similar to Grammia complicata.
+Apantesis ornata, which occurs in western Washington south of Puget Sound, is closely similar to Apantesis complicata.
 These taxa have been considered conspecific by some authors.
 The rationale for regarding them as distinct is discussed by Schmidt (2009).
-Grammia complicata lacks the forewing pale antemedial region line commonly found in G. ornata, its eyes are smaller, and the valve of the male genitalia lacks a clasper that is found in G. ornata.
+Apantesis complicata lacks the forewing pale antemedial region line commonly found in A. ornata, its eyes are smaller, and the valve of the male genitalia lacks a clasper that is found in A. ornata.

 The early stages are unknown.